AppEnlight/appenlight-client-python/README.rst

     errormator.report_errors - enables 500 error logging (default True)
-    errormator.buffer_flush_interval - how often send data to mothership Errormator (default 5) errormator.force_send - send all data after request is finished - handy for crons or other voliatile applications errormator.bad_request_keys - list of keywords that should be blanked from request object can be string with comma separated list of words in lowercase (by default errormator will always blank keys that contain following words 'password', 'passwd', 'pwd', 'auth_tkt', 'secret', 'csrf',
+    errormator.buffer_flush_interval - how often send data to mothership Errormator (default 5) errormator.force_send - send all data after request is finished - handy for crons or other voliatile applications errormator.environ_keys_whitelist - list of addotonal keywords that should be grabbed from environ object (can be string with comma separated list of words in lowercase) (by default client will always send following info 'REMOTE_USER', 'REMOTE_ADDR', 'SERVER_NAME', 'CONTENT_TYPE'
-    this list be extended with additional keywords set in config)
+    + all keys that start with HTTP* this list be extended with additional keywords set in config) (errormator.request_keys_blacklist - list of keywords that should be blanked from request object can be string with comma separated list of words in lowercase) (by default client will always blank keys that contain following words 'password', 'passwd', 'pwd', 'auth_tkt', 'secret', 'csrf', this list be extended with additional keywords set in config) errormator.log_namespace_blacklist = list of namespaces that should be ignores when gathering log entries (can be string with comma separated list of namespaces by default the client ignores own entries: errormator_client.client)

 Configuring errormator and django
 =================================